 When leadership treats their team members well, the staff is more likely to treat the clients well.

 Be encouraging.
-Offer incentives for good performance and positive client feedback, and they should acknowledge staff for their success.
+Offer incentives for satisfactory performance and positive client feedback, and they should acknowledge staff for their success.

 Investment advisors should be passionate about what they do, and that passion should be contagious, motivating other employees to follow suit.